Rating-Captain/php-client/README.md

-# client
+# RatingCaptain PHP Client
-RatingCaptain client class
+RatingCaptain PHP Client class

-You can create new ratingcaptain email via this class
+You can manage your RatingCaptain email queue with this class.

-First you have to create new instance and pass your RatingCaptain Api Key, you can find your API key in https://ratingcaptain.com/app/websites
+First, you need to create new instance and pass your RatingCaptain API key, you can find your API key here: https://ratingcaptain.com/app/websites
 <br>
 Example: '9f6ag554a73a12d224fc1C3bb2274345' <br>
-You have available 3 methods:
+You have 3 methods available:

-Add product
+Add a product

         /*
             @ID:int Your product ID,